Antenna (radio): Resonant antennas

 The majority of antenna designs are based on the resonance principle.
 This relies on the behaviour of moving electrons, which reflect off surfaces where the dielectric constant changes, in a fashion similar to the way light reflects when optical properties change.
 In these designs, the reflective surface is created by the end of a conductor, normally a thin metal wire or rod, which in the simplest case has a feed point at one end where it is connected to a transmission line.
 The conductor, or element, is aligned with the electrical field of the desired signal, normally meaning it is perpendicular to the line from the antenna to the source (or receiver in the case of a broadcast antenna).

-The radio signal's electrical component induces a voltage in the conductor.
+The radio signal's electric component induces a voltage in the conductor.
 This causes an electrical current to begin flowing in the direction of the signal's instantaneous field.
 When the resulting current reaches the end of the conductor, it reflects, which is equivalent to a 180 degree change in phase.
 If the conductor is 1/4 of a wavelength long, current from the feed point will undergo 90 degree phase change by the time it reaches the end of the conductor, reflect through 180 degrees, and then another 90 degrees as it travels back.
 That means it has undergone a total 360 degree phase change, returning it to the original signal.
 The current in the element thus adds to the current being created from the source at that instant.
 This process creates a standing wave in the conductor, with the maximum current at the feed.